 The world of online dating has its share of criticisms: People hate the superficiality of mindless swipes, the trolls who catfish to no end, and the general exhaustion of talking to a stream of strangers.

 There’s something natural and comforting about meeting someone at a party, or in the park, or in an elevator.
 Like fate drew you together, rather than a rigid algorithm operating on servers many miles away.
+There is also a greater sense of privacy, as typing anything on a digital platform opens up the possibility of data recording.

 But that doesn’t eliminate all the positives – like the chance to get to know someone in the safety of your home, and the larger pool of candidates to choose from.